Mint julep

-Mint julep is a mixed alcoholic drink, or cocktail, consisting primarily of bourbon, sugar, water, crushed or shaved ice, and fresh mint.
-As a bourbon-based cocktail, it is associated with the American South and the cuisine of the Southern United States in general, and the Kentucky Derby in particular.
+Mint julep is an alcoholic cocktail, consisting primarily of bourbon, sugar, water, crushed or shaved ice, and fresh mint.
+As a bourbon-based cocktail, it is associated with the American South and the cuisine of the Southern United States in general, in particular as a symbol of the Kentucky Derby.

 Preparation

 A mint julep is traditionally made with four ingredients: mint leaf, bourbon, simple syrup, and crushed ice.
 Traditionally, spearmint is the mint of choice used in Southern states, and in Kentucky in particular.
 Proper preparation of the cocktail is commonly debated, as methods may vary considerably from one bartender to another.
 The mint julep may be considered a member of a loosely associated family of drinks called "smashes" (the brandy smash is another example, as well as the mojito), in which fresh mint and other ingredients are muddled or crushed in preparation for flavoring the finished drink.
 The step further releases essential oils and juices into the mixture, intensifying the flavor from the added ingredient or ingredients.

-Traditionally, mint juleps were often served in silver or pewter cups, and held only by the bottom and top edges of the cup.
+Traditionally, mint juleps are served in silver or pewter cups, and held only by the bottom and top edges of the cup.
 This allows frost to form on the outside of the cup.
 Traditional hand placement may have arisen as a way to reduce the heat transferred from the hand to the silver or pewter cup.
 Today, mint juleps are most commonly served in a tall old-fashioned glass, Collins glass, or highball glass with a straw.

 History

 The term "julep" is generally defined as a sweet drink, particularly one used as a vehicle for medicine.
 The word itself is derived from the Spanish "julepe", from Spanish Arabic, and this from the Persian word گلاب (Golâb), meaning rosewater.
 English juleps, as opposed to later American mint juleps, were primarily medicinal, lightly alcoholic, and often contained camphor.

 The mint julep originated in the southern United States, probably during the eighteenth century.
 The earliest known mentions come from 1770 and include a satirical play by Robert Munford, The Candidate (where a drunkard character “Mr. Julip” appears); and "A Short Poem on Hunting" (which describes julep as a concoction "Which doctors storm at, and which some adore"), published in the Williamsburg Virginia Gazette.
 Further evidence of mint julep as a prescription drink can be found in 1784 Medical communications: "sickness at the stomach, with frequent retching, and, at times, difficulty of swallowing.
 I then prescribed her an emetic, some opening powders, and a mint julep."

-In 1793 Rev. Harry Toulmin described mint julep as “a tumbler of rum and water, well sweetened, with a slip of mint in it.”.
+In 1793, Rev. Harry Toulmin described mint julep as “a tumbler of rum and water, well sweetened, with a slip of mint in it.”.
 An appearance of a mint julep in print came in a book by John Davis published in London in 1803, in which it was described as "a dram of spirituous liquor that has mint steeped in it, taken by Virginians of a morning."
 Davis' interviewee mentions his love for whiskey came from his daily preparation of the drink.